termux/termux-packages/CONTRIBUTING.md

 - **Not installable through cpan, gem, npm, or pip**

-  These packages should be installable through `cpan`, `gem`, `npm`, `pip` and so on.
+  These packages should be installed through `cpan`, `gem`, `npm`, `pip` and so on.

-  Packaging modules for Perl, Ruby, Node.js, Python is problematic, especially when it comes to cross-compiling native extensions.
+  Packaging modules for Perl, Ruby, Node.js, is problematic, especially when it comes to cross-compiling native extensions.

 - **Not taking too much disk space**